chris2fr/guichet/README.md

 ## Example configuration

-This is a subset of the configuration we use on <deuxfleurs.fr>:
+This is a subset of the configuration we use on Deuxfleurs:

 ```
 {